 - 1. Promisedland Evangelical Centre Mr Andy Tan, Chairman. - 2.
-Ms Angelia Yeo#, currently a senior teacher in PCS Student Care Centre.
+Ms Angelia Yeo[#], currently a senior teacher in PCS Student Care Centre.
 She is the wife of Mr Andy Tan.
 She joined PCS in 2009 as a student care teacher and was officially married to Andy in 2010.
 Prior to her appointment in PCS, she was working full time as a childcare teacher in another centre.
 During her youth she was a member and volunteer in PCS's Education Foundation program. - 3.
-Ms June Tan1#, currently a manager of Education Foundation and PCS Student Care Centre.
+Ms June Tan^{1#}, currently an Assistant Director for Operations and Programs in Promisedland Community Services.
 She is the sister of Andy Tan.
 She joined PCS as a student care teacher in 2004 after graduating with a diploma from Ngee Ann Polytechnic.

-&lt;sup>1Ms June Tan has received remuneration exceeding SGD\$ 50,000 during the financial year.
+1Ms June Tan has received remuneration exceeding SGD\$ 50,000 during the financial year.

-\Both June Tan and Angelia Yeo's job performance appraisal are not conducted by Andy Tan.
+Both June Tan and Angelia Yeo's job performance appraisal are not conducted by Andy Tan.
 Their renumerations were decided by the board without any inputs or participation from Andy Tan.